Red Dot Gala: Product Design 2025 Start Livestream: 8 July, 5:45 pm (CEST)

 Prof. Lutz Fügener

-Professor Lutz Fügener began his studies at the Technical University Dresden, where he completed a foundation course in mechanical engineering.
-He then transferred to the Burg Giebichenstein University of Art and Design in Halle/Saale, Germany, where he obtained a degree in industrial design in 1995.
-In the same year, he became junior partner of Fisch & Vogel Design in Berlin.
-Since then, the firm (today called “studioFT”) has increasingly specialized in transportation design.
-Two years after joining the firm, Lutz Fügener became senior partner and co-owner.
+Professor Lutz Fügener completed an undergraduate degree in mechanical engineering at the Technical University of Dresden and studied industrial design at the Burg Giebichenstein University of Art and Design in Halle.
+In 1995, he received his diploma and became a junior partner at Fisch & Vogel Design (today, studio FT), a Berlin-based firm specialising in transportation design.
+Two years after joining the firm, Lutz Fügener was appointed senior partner and became a co-owner.

 Prof. Lutz Fügener